syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Columns.md

 ## Column Chooser

 Column chooser contains the list of all the columns which are defined in the `Columns` property.
 Using this you can control the visibility of columns in Grid.
-You can prevent to show the particular column name in column chooser by setting `ShowInColumnChooser` property of `Columns` as `False`.
+You can prevent to show the particular column name in column chooser by setting `ShowInColumnChooser` property of `Columns` as `false`.

 Column Chooser would be shown in the top right corner of Grid.
-To enable column chooser, set `ShowColumnChooser` property as `True`.
+To enable column chooser, set `ShowColumnChooser` property as `true`.

 The following code example describes the above behavior.